|

 prevents mother to child transmission of HIV

-published studies showing how AZT harms unborn and newly
+of the many published studies showing how AZT harms

-read all our correspondence to the MCC with great
+correspondence to the MCC with great interest, as

 Poisoning our Children: